 As mentioned previously, the south façade of Theodore Roosevelt Middle School faces three commercial properties on the north side of Geary Boulevard.
 Nevertheless, these properties have always been occupied by low-scale development and/or parking lots, meaning that the south façade of the building has traditionally remained visible from Geary Boulevard (Figure 27).
 The south façade, which encompasses only the gymnasium wing, is organized in two sections, with the gambrel-roofed gymnasium to the left and a flat-roofed classroom section to the right.
 In total, the south façade is 10 bays wide, with the gymnasium comprising three bays and the flat-roofed classroom section, seven bays.
 The gymnasium section is detailed very much like the rest of the gymnasium wing facing Arguello Boulevard; the only differences being that the piers on the south façade are flush and the fenestration extends all the way to the roofline.
-In contrast, the classroom section is detailed very much like the south façade are brick and there is no cast stone balustrade on the roof.
+In contrast, the classroom section is detailed very much like the academic building; the only exceptions being that the spandrel panels on the south façade are brick and there is no cast stone balustrade on the roof.